JakeGerber/JakeGerber/README.md

 On my profile I have some different projects that I have worked on from places such as **hackathons** and **game jams**.
 I have interests in web development, game development, and virtual reality development.

 Currently I'm working on a few different projects, including a *3D cube adaptation* of the game snake.
+Expect a website showing off all my projects **soon**.

 Check me out on ***[LinkedIn](https://www.linkedin.com/in/jake-gerber-a9a299214/)*** and my ***[Itch](https://cosmicsnowman.itch.io/)***.